Tuscan vineyard

 The Jubilee, known as the Holy Year, will take place in Rome from 24 December 2024 to 6 January 2026.

 The city is expected to be very busy, particularly when the bigger events take place.
-If you are planning to travel to Rome during this time, see our Jubilee 2025 - Holy Year information in the safety and security section.
+If you are planning to travel to Rome during this time, see our Jubilee 2025 - Holy Year information in Safety and security.

 Before you travel